 – Worsening Addictions (gambling, alcoholism, hypersexuality, drugs, etc)

-This is done usually on onset of symptoms or prior to the initial set of symptoms
+– This is done usually on onset of symptoms or prior to the significant change of symptoms

 – Since there is no cure, management is what should occur.